-Johns Hopkins All Children's offers a wide range of pediatric surgical procedures, including minimally invasive surgery, for children and teens in Florida and beyond.
+Johns Hopkins All Children’s offers a wide range of pediatric surgical training videos, including minimally invasive surgery for infants, children and young adults.

-An operation to remove the gallbladder, the organ that stores digestive fluid from the liver.
-This procedure may be necessary for those who experience pain from gallstones.
+A procedure to remove the gallbladder, the organ that stores digestive fluid from the liver.

 Using leading-edge technology, we can now remove the gallbladder through a single incision in the belly button.
 This results in a scar that is almost invisible.